 I have an old wooden desk.
 The drawers are locked and the top drawer somehow controls all.
 The top one opens fine, but it prevents the 7 others from opening.
-The other 7 drawers won't budge.

 This desk is designed to be able to open the top drawer without a key but you will need a key for the top drawer before you will be able to open the other drawers.

 Boy this post makes me miss my dad who even though he was not a locksmith, he could open any locked item in a short time.
 Most locks, especially the old ones are pretty simple, despite the complex multi locking drawer thing.
 He used to call the set up you are describing as an illusion of safety as once you pick the lock, you are in the drawers toot sweet!

 This post is very rambling, but somewhere in the middle of it.
 They talk about safe and simple ways to open then suggest taking the lock mechanism to an antique store to match the key.